polygon-software/npm-version-date/README.md

 - yyyy.MM.VP -> V-and-P can not occur in the same part and must be separated by dots.
 Valid: yyyy.MM.V.P
 - yyyy.MM.V.ddP -> dd-and-P can not occur in the same part and must be separated by dots.
 Valid: yyyy.MM.V.dd.P

+**NPM Limitations:** A NPM version number should only exist of three parts: a.b.c.

 ## How to use the NPM-Version-Date GitHub action

 An example of workflow